 In contrast, once they implemented a graph database solution, Telenor realized the performance, scalability and adaptiveness necessary for handling their identity and access management needs, reducing queries that once took many minutes to milliseconds.

-Using a graph database, you seamlessly track all of your identity and access relationships real-time results, connecting your data along intuitive relationships.
+Using a graph database, you seamlessly track all of your identity and access relationships in real time.
 With an interconnected view of your data, you have better insights and controls than ever before.